-The Snake boat races, commonly known by the natives as Chundanvallams, are the one which are most popular.
-A snake boat (or chundan vallam) is actually a long traditional canoe style boat used by the people of the Kuttanadu region, in south India’s state of Kerala.
-Typical snake boats are 100 to 120 feet long, and hold around 100 rowers.
+The Snake boat races, commonly known by the natives as Chundanvallams, are the one which is most popular.
+A snake boat (or chundan vallam) is actually a long traditional canoe-style boat used by the people of the Kuttanadu region, in south India’s state of Kerala.
+Typical snake boats are 100 to 120 feet long and hold around 100 rowers.
 Each of the villages in the region has its own snake boat, which they take great pride in.
 Every year the villagers get together and race the boats along the lakes and rivers.

 Nehru Trophy Boat Race